Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Numerical Evaluation

 The accuracy--throughput trade-off between the offline and online variants of CU-HLM arises from differences in the tightness of their respective compression bounds.
 CU-HLM (Offline) employs a fixed compressed vocabulary size of \( k^* = 30 \), whereas CU-HLM (Online) dynamically adjusts \( k(t)^* \) between 4 and 5{,}715 (averaging 832, i.e., only 2.6\% of the full vocabulary) based on the estimated rejection probability and $x_d(t)$, as defined in~\eqref{eq:prop_2}.
 While the bound used in CU-HLM (Online) is looser, its ability to dynamically select near-optimal compression levels allows it to achieve token throughput comparable to its offline counterpart under moderate SNR conditions.
 However, under extremely low-SNR regimes, CU-HLM (Offline), which leverages server-side information, yields more stable gains, though the gap diminishes as the SNR increases and channel quality improves.

 Taken together, the results in Table~\ref{table:inference_accuracy_llm} and \figref{fig:combined} demonstrate that CU-HLM offers a favorable balance between inference accuracy and communication efficiency.
 It generalizes well across diverse datasets, model configurations, and wireless channel conditions.
 The online variant operates solely on on-device information without statistical feedback, yet achieves performance comparable to the offline variant, which leverages tighter, feedback-assisted compression.
+Additional token-level similarity metrics and outage-channel evaluations are provided in Appendices~\ref{append:c} and \ref{append:d}, respectively, showing consistent trends with the main results.